DEV-5/MY_NOTES/Linux_Embedded_development.md

   - Signal handler are preempted by occurrence of other signal.

-  -  Sig-action provides a variable (sa_mask) through which chosen signals can be blocked during execution of a priority handler.
+  -  `Sigaction` provides a variable (`sa_mask`) through which chosen signals can be blocked during execution of a priority handler.

   - sample code: